What is a Washington Federal Maritime Commission Bond?

 - Notify the Commission and provide documentation of its desire to participate

 - Provide a list that contains each member of the group, the corresponding surety bond, and that claims will be permitted for each.

 - Provide a copy of the financial responsibility coverage to the Commission.

 - Individuals under the same common trade name should furnish a surety bond separately.

-- An additional $21,000 should be added to the bond amount for Optional Rider for Additional NVOCC Financial These are the NVOCCs who intends to be included in the U.S.-China trade.
+- An additional $21,000 should be added to the bond amount for Optional Rider for Additional NVOCC Financial These are the NVOCCs who intend to be included in the U.S.-China trade.

 The Office of Passenger Vessels and Information Processing (OPVIP) will be the one responsible for reviewing and processing the submitted surety bond.

 - Like Surety Bond Authority, a US Department of Treasury-approved surety bond business should issue the bond.